iron-io/iron_worker_ruby_ng/README.md

 ### codes.list(options = {})

 Returns array of information about uploaded codes.
-Visit http://dev.iron.io/worker/reference/api/#list_code_packages for more information about options and code object format.
+Visit http://dev.iron.io/worker/reference/api/#list_code_packages for more information about options and code information object format.

 ```ruby
 client.codes.list.each do |code|